All about land snails

 Visceral mass (internal organs)

 The visceral mass is the term for all the snail’s internal organs.
-They’re covered by the “mantle,” a muscular, skin-like organ that lines the inside of the shell and secretes calcium carbonate for shell-building.
+They’re covered by the “mantle,” a muscular, skin-like organ that lines the shell’s inside and secretes calcium carbonate for shell-building.

 Land snails need only one lung for breathing.
 Muscles in the mantle expand and compress the lung, drawing air in and driving carbon out through the pneumostome opening.
 Located on the right side of the body, it can be opened and closed at will.
 Between breaths, it’s kept closed to hold moisture in.